akka/akka/akka-docs/src/main/paradox/stream/stream-refs.md

 All stream references have a subscription timeout, which is intended to prevent resource leaks in situations in which a remote node would requests the allocation of many streams yet never actually run them.
-In order to prevent this, each stream reference has a default timeout (of 30 seconds), after which if it's "handed out" side has not been materialized, the origin will terminate with a timeout exception, and IF the remote side eventually would be run afterwards, it would also immediately fail with an exception pointing out that the origin seems to be missing.
+In order to prevent this, each stream reference has a default timeout (of 30 seconds), after which the origin will abort the stream offer if the target has not materialized the stream ref in time.
+After the timeout has triggered, materialization of the target side will fail pointing out that the origin is missing.

 Since these timeouts are often very different based on the kind of stream offered, and there can be many different kinds of them in the same application, it is possible to not only configure this setting